Fifth annual English proficiency ranking finds Latin America on the rise

 - Asia, the world’s most populous region, shows greater variability with countries at both the high and low end of the proficiency spectrum;

 - The Middle East and North Africa demonstrates low levels of English ability overall and was the only region to register declining proficiency this year.

+In terms of demographic variations, the 2015 survey finds that women generally speak better English than men in every country.
+However, this gender gap also tends to narrow in the higher proficiency countries.
 The report notes as well that, "Worldwide, English proficiency levels are highest among young adults aged 18-20.
 However, on a global level, the difference in English ability between age cohorts is extremely small for adults under 30.
 On a national level, the story is quite different, with some countries showing stark generational differences and others almost none."

 China and Latin America changing places